-This course is designed to build on knowledge from prior math courses and be a path to success in Algebra II.
+Mathematical modeling is a process that uses mathematics to represent situations, analyze relationships, and make predictions.
+This course is designed to provide students with a better understanding of mathematics, building on their prior knowledge, and create a path to success in Algebra II.
 Students learn to apply mathematics to areas such as personal finance, engineering, fine arts, and social sciences.
 Real-life application problems are solved and modeled using a variety of algebraic tools and technology.
-This course may not be offered on all campuses.